RevenkoVladislav/laravel.spa/README.md

 - Cookie sanctum auth
 - Ability to create posts with images.
 - Console command for manual storage cleanup and automated hourly scheduling.
+- Likes, Repost and comments system.
+- Following System: Mechanism for subscribing to other users.
+- Feed displaying posts from subscriptions.
+- Ability to view a list of liked posts.
+- System for comment replies with animated scroll to the parent comment.

 ```
 php artisan images:clear-unused